toby-dixon/live-traffic-visualisation-concept/README.md

 ## Description

 The outline of this concept is detailed in the [how to monitor networks](how%20to%20monitor%20networks.drawio.pdf) pdf file.
 This project attempts to put the concept into practice.
+It essentially visualises completed requests in realtime - meaning that subsequent requests will be visualised before initial requests, as they are requested and responded first.

 It consists of